Malmö University Publications

 Open this publication in new window or tab >>Smart cities for ‘the privileged few’.

-2022 (English)In: Beyond Smart Cities Today- Power, Justice and Resistance., 2022Conference paper, Oral presentation with published abstract (Refereed)
+2022 (English)In: Beyond Smart Cities Today- Power, Justice and Resistance., 2022Conference paper, Oral presentation with published abstract (Other academic)

 National Category